-What affects moving costs in Sheffield
+What affects cost planning for moves in Sheffield

 The main cost drivers are the same things that slow a crew down: long kerb-to-door carries, awkward stairs, tight corridors, restricted parking and waiting around for access.
 A short local move can still take longer than expected if the van is parked at the end of the road or the property needs repeated trips through a stairwell or shared entrance.